The Virtual Currency Regulation Review: Singapore

-On 21 November 2017, MAS issued the PSA Consultation Paper and with respect to seeking comments from the public on the approach of imposing specific risk mitigating measures, MAS commented that as digital payment token services carry higher money laundering and terrorism financing (ML/TF) risks owing to the ability to transmit money pseudonymously, there would accordingly be no subset of low-risk services, such that all digital payment token service providers would have to comply with AML/CFT measures nonetheless.35
+On 21 November 2017, MAS issued the PSA Consultation Paper and with respect to seeking comments from the public on the approach of imposing specific risk mitigating measures, MAS commented that as DPT services carry higher money laundering and terrorism financing (ML/TF) risks owing to the ability to transmit money pseudonymously, there would accordingly be no subset of low-risk services, such that all DPT service providers would have to comply with AML/CFT measures nonetheless.35

-On 5 December 2019, MAS issued its response to feedback received on a consultation paper in relation to AML/CFT with respect to payment services.36 MAS commented that there are higher risks associated with digital payment token transactions37 as well as how the anonymity, speed and cross-border nature of digital payment token transactions means that there is a higher risk of abuse for illicit activity, including for ML/TF in respect of such transactions.38
+On 5 December 2019, MAS issued its response to feedback received on a consultation paper in relation to AML/CFT with respect to payment services.36 MAS commented that there are higher risks associated with DPT transactions,37 and that the anonymity, speed and cross-border nature of DPT transactions mean that there is a higher risk of abuse through illicit activity, including for ML/TF in respect of such transactions.38

-ii AML/CFT laws with respect to digital payment token service
+ii AML/CFT laws with respect to DPT services

-On 5 December 2019, MAS released a notice in relation to the provision of digital payment token services (the AML/CFT Notice).39 Under the AML/CFT Notice, providers of digital payment token services are required to put in place robust controls to detect and deter the flow of illicit funds through Singapore's financial system.
+On 5 December 2019, MAS released a notice in relation to the provision of DPT services (the AML/CFT Notice).39 Under the AML/CFT Notice, providers of DPT services are required to put in place robust controls to detect and deter the flow of illicit funds through Singapore's financial system.

-As stated in Section I.ii, digital payment token services include the service of dealing in (buying or selling, or both, of) digital payment tokens or the service of facilitating the exchange of digital payment tokens through establishing or operating a digital payment token exchange.
+As stated in Section I.ii, DPT services include the service of dealing in DPTs (buying or selling, or both) or the service of facilitating the exchange of DPTs through establishing or operating a DPT exchange.

-Under the AML/CFT Notice, the AML/CFT requirements that digital payment token service providers are subject to include risk assessment and risk mitigation, customer due diligence, record-keeping, suspicious transaction reporting and internal policies, compliance, audit and training.40
+Under the AML/CFT Notice, the AML/CFT requirements that DPT service providers are subject to include risk assessment and risk mitigation, customer due diligence, record-keeping, suspicious transaction reporting and internal policies, compliance, audit and training.40